Persistence

 Background

 According to Microsoft, “The Microsoft Component Object Model (COM) is a platform-independent, distributed, object-oriented system for creating binary software components that can interact.
-COM is the foundation technology for Microsoft’s OLE (compound documents), ActiveX (Internet-enabled components), as well as others.
+COM is the foundational technology for Microsoft’s OLE (compound documents), ActiveX (Internet-enabled components), and other technologies.”

-It is not a programming language but a standard that is only applicable to code that has been compiled to binary.
-Programming languages like C++ provide simple mechanisms to play with COM objects.
-C, Java implement COM too.”
+Importantly, COM is not a programming language but a standard that applies only to binary code.
+Programming languages like C++ provide simple mechanisms to interact with COM objects, while C and Java also implement COM.

-A COM object is one in which access to an object’s data is achieved exclusively through one or more sets of related functions.
-These function sets are called interfaces, and the functions of an interface are called methods.
-Further, COM requires that the only way to gain access to the methods of an interface is through a pointer to the interface.
-In other words, COM enables a binary to interact with other software objects or executables by implementing objects which can call DLLs and EXEs.
+A COM object is one in which access to the object’s data is achieved exclusively through one or more sets of related functions.
+These function sets are called interfaces, and the functions within an interface are referred to as methods.
+Additionally, COM requires that access to an interface’s methods can only be gained through a pointer to the interface.
+In short, COM enables a binary to interact with other software objects or executables by implementing objects that call DLLs and EXEs.

-Please note that this attack works on a domain-joined system.
-DCOM remoting is not available across networks by default.
-To enable DCOM remoting in a non-domain joined the system, some magical code is required which is not in the scope of this article.
+Please note that this attack applies to a domain-joined system.
+DCOM remoting is not enabled across networks by default.
+To enable DCOM remoting in a non-domain-joined system, additional code is required, which falls outside the scope of this article.

 Attack Methodology